pjssilva/NLPModelsAlgencan.jl/README.md

 ## Status

 At this point this is alpha software.
-It will only work only with Julia 1.0 or later.
+It will only work with Julia 1.0 or later.

+## Prerequisites

+The package downloads and installs Algencan upon installation.
+Therefore, you need to have a minimal development environment installed.
+You need at least `gcc`, `gfortran`, `make` and a development version of a BLAS/Lapack libraries (for example `libopenblas-dev`).
+The BLAS/Lapack implmentation is important to get good performance.
+Use a high quality one like Openblas or Intel MKL.

 ## Installation

 We have not registered the NLPModelsAlgencan.jl package yet.
-Hence, to add it you will need to give the full URL to the github directory.
+Hence, to add it you will need to give the full URL to the Github directory.
 See examples below.

 There are three main modes of installation, depending on how you want to compile Algencan.